 If the crack is internal, you may have few or no symptoms, and your dentist may take a wait-and-see stance.
-If you’re in pain, however, seek medical attention right away, even on a weekend.
+If you’re in pain, however, seek medical attention right away, even on the weekend.
 Our dentist provides cracked tooth repair to relieve your pain and discomfort.
 Symptoms of a cracked tooth include:

 - You develop sharp pain when you bite down or chew.